kflorence/jquery-plugin/readme.md

 ## Why not use jQuery.ui.widget?

-While much of this functionality can be found in the jQuery.ui.widget plugin, jQuery.ui.widget was obviously designed to integrate into the jQuery.ui library.
-This brings with it unessesary functionality and overhead, not to mention the requirement of including the jQuery.ui library itself.
-With this in mind, jQuery.plugin was built for speed and flexibility and has been optimized for both minimal file size and maximum efficiency.
+While much of this functionality can be found in the jQuery.ui.widget plugin, jQuery.ui.widget was obviously designed to integrate into the jQuery.ui library which brings with it unessesary functionality and overhead.
+With this in mind, the jQuery.plugin was built for both speed and flexibility and has been optimized for minimal file size and maximum efficiency.

 ## When not to use this plugin

 This plugin is by no means a replacement for jQuery.ui.widget, and if you are already planning on using the jQuery.ui library, there is really no need to use this plugin.

+## Examples

+### Setting up your plugin

+To define your plugin, simply pass a name and object to the jQuery.plugin method.
+This will become the name of your plugin and will be stored in the jQuery.fn namespace. __Caution__: there are no checks in place to detect pre-existing functions.
+For this reason, it is possible to override jQuery core functions, which may or may not be what you intended.
+Always reference the jQuery API before settling on a plugin name.

+    // Defining your plugin
+    $.plugin("name", {...});

+You can define whatever you would like inside of the object (properties, methods... etc).

+    $.plugin("pluginName", {
+      options: {
+        x: 0
+      },
+      someMethod: function(x) {
+        return this.options.x + x;
+      },
+      someChainingMethod: function(x) {
+        this.options.x + x;
+      }
+    });

+### Using your plugin

+Now that you have defined your plugin, it is automatically available in the jQuery.fn namespace, meaning it can be chained to a jQuery element.
+Much like jQuery.ui.widget, jQuery.plugin allows method calls to your plugin by passing a string value as the first parameter.
+If the first parameter to the plugin is not a string value, it is assumed that the plugin is being initialized.
+By passing an object as the first parameter to the plugin, you can extend the default set of options with your own.

+Unlike jQuery.ui.widget, you can call a method on an element without initializing, using the default values given when the plugin was defined.
+If this is not desirable, simply initialize your plugin beforehand.

+    // initialize before method call
+    $("#someElement").pluginName({x: 1}); // extend options, overwrites matching keys
+    $("#someElement").pluginName("someMethod", 1); // => 2

+    // method call without initialization
+    $("#someOtherElement").pluginName("someMethod", 1); // => 1

 ## Requirements